eljojo/faircamp-fork/ARCHITECTURE.md

 Faircamp does not automatically resolve permalink conflicts because doing so might inadvertently break links that people out on the web are already using.

+## Visibility considerations around unlisted releases

+An unlisted release is never visible on the home/index page.

+In label mode there are some additional intricacies: An artist that has *only* unlisted releases is *not* visible on the home/index page, but in turn, all of these unlisted releases *are* visible on the artist page, as the artist page itself is implicitly unlisted then.
+If however, an artist has even just a single listed release, it becomes visible on the home/index page, and on the artist page itself all unlisted releases are not visible anymore.